 CMS updates to telehealth requirements have effectively expanded use of telehealth to help reduce barriers to access.
-A vast majority of the behavioral health network have expanded access through telehealth services, as noted by the 4,763% increase in claims volume for calendar year 2020.
+A vast majority of the behavioral health network have expanded access through telehealth services, as noted by the 3,651% increase in claims volume for January 2021 through March 2021, as compared to the volume for the same timeframe in 2020.
 CCHA plans to continue tracking telehealth utilization through claims data to assess ongoing trends and inform network planning.
-Given Colorado's recent adoption of updated telehealth rules, CCHA is hopeful providers' use of telehealth will increase and show better engagement among members who have historically faced challenges with access.
+Given Colorado's adoption of updated telehealth rules, CCHA is hopeful providers' use of telehealth will increase and show better engagement among members who have historically faced challenges with access.